Is Humahuaca Worth Visiting?

 When arriving at Tilcara, the bus will drop you off at the YPF garage across the bridge from the town.
 You will need to talk from there.

-How To Get To Jujuy/Salta From Humahuaca
+How To Get To Salta From Humahuaca

-The bus journey from Humahuaca to Salta is 3 hours and 45 minutes.
+The bus journey from Humahuaca to Salta is 3h 45m and you may have to change buses in Jujuy.

 If you are heading to Salta after seeing the smaller towns of the north-west, then be sure to check out our guide: